-At 31 December 2019, the Group endorsed certain bills accepted by banks in the PRC (the "Derecognised Bills") to certain suppliers in order to settle the trade payables due to such suppliers with a carrying amount in aggregate of RMB3,359,039,000 (2018: RMB3,460,936,000).
+At 31 December 2020, the Group endorsed certain bills accepted by banks in the PRC (the "Derecognised Bills") to certain suppliers in order to settle the trade payables due to such suppliers with a carrying amount in aggregate of RMB4,107,306,000 (2019: RMB3,359,039,000).
 The Derecognised Bills had a maturity of one to twelve months at the end of the reporting period.
 In accordance with the Law of Negotiable Instruments in the PRC, the holders of the Derecognised Bills have a right of recourse against the Group if the PRC banks default (the "Continuing Involvement").
 In the opinion of the directors, the Group has transferred substantially all risks and rewards relating to the Derecognised Bills.
 Accordingly, it has derecognised the full carrying amounts of the Derecognised Bills and the associated trade payables.
 The maximum exposure to loss from the Group's Continuing Involvement in the Derecognised Bills and the undiscounted cash flows to repurchase these Derecognised Bills is equal to their carrying amounts.
 In the opinion of the directors, the fair values of the Group's Continuing Involvement in the Derecognised Bills are not significant.

-During the year 2019, the Group has not recognised any gain or loss on the date of transfer of the Derecognised Bills.
+During 2020, the Group has not recognised any gain or loss on the date of transfer of the Derecognised Bills.
 No gains or losses were recognised from the Continuing Involvement, both during the year or cumulatively.
-The Endorsement has been made evenly throughout the year 2019.
+The endorsement has been made evenly throughout 2020.